dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day 11:_Install_and_Configure_Tomcat_Server.md

 - The command changes ownership of /var/lib/tomcat/webapps/ to steve.
 - You need sudo privileges on 172.16.238.11 to run this command.

-Do you need help connecting to the server or verifying the path before changing ownership?
 -------------------------------------------

 **Note:**